greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/madlib.html.md

 $ madpack [-s <schema_name>] -p greenplum -c <user>@<host>:<port>/<database> install
 ```

-For example, this command creates MADlib functions in the Greenplum database `testdb` running on server `mdw` on port `5432`.
+For example, this command creates MADlib functions in the Greenplum database `testdb` running on server `cdw` on port `5432`.
 The `madpack` command logs in as the user `gpadmin` and prompts for password.
 The target schema is `madlib`.

 ```
-$ madpack -s madlib -p greenplum -c gpadmin@mdw:5432/testdb install
+$ madpack -s madlib -p greenplum -c gpadmin@cdw:5432/testdb install
 ```

 After installing the functions, The Greenplum Database `gpadmin` superuser role should grant all privileges on the target schema \(in the example `madlib`\) to users who will be accessing MADlib functions.
 Users without access to the functions will get the error `ERROR: permission denied for schema MADlib`.